Unit Bylaw Guidelines and Other Useful Information

 Expedited bylaws review process - brief overview

 C&B recently approved an EXPEDITED bylaw review process, which is not available to units that are incorporated.
-For eligible units, they must agree to adopt the MODEL BYLAWS as is, and give responses posed on the questions document; C&B then prepares a bylaws document based on the unit’s responses; the unit’s members would still have to VOTE on the proposed bylaw changes in accordance with the CURRENT bylaws.
+For eligible units, they must agree to adopt the expedited MODEL BYLAWS as is, and give responses posed on the questions document; C&B then prepares a bylaws document based on the unit’s responses; the unit’s members would still have to VOTE on the proposed bylaw changes in accordance with the CURRENT bylaws.
 The unit would send the vote results and other required information back to C&B. If all is in order, C&B would certify the bylaws on behalf of Council.

 - EXPEDITED bylaw questions for Divisions

-- EXPEDITED bylaw questions for Local Sections
+- EXPEDITED bylaw questions for Local Section

 - MODEL BYLAWS for Divisions

-- MODEL BYLAWS for Local Sections
+- BYLAWS Template for Local Sections -- TO BE POSTED SOON or contact email@example.com

 - MODEL BYLAWS for International Chemical Sciences Chapters